In this article, you will find instructions on how to reset the Volvo service light (also known as maintenance reminder).

 Dirt on Butterfly Valve

 As dirt build-up can cause symptoms similar to the failing ETM, checking this should be your first step.
-Use a cleaner to thoroughly clean the throttle butterfly valve.
+Use a cleaner to clean the throttle butterfly valve thoroughly.

 Volvo ETM Failure

 A cost-effective way to fix Volvo ETM is to have a specialist repair your existing unit.
 You will need to remove it and send it in for repair.
-As ETM failures are very common, there are a number of specialists that offer Volvo ETM repair service.
+As ETM failures are widespread, several specialists offer Volvo ETM repair service on eBay.
 See the instructions below on how to remove Volvo ETM.

-If at all possible ask that your specialists replace the mechanical type TPS with a contactless-type, eliminating potential problems in the future.
+If possible, ask that your specialists replace the mechanical type TPS with a contactless-type, eliminating potential problems in the future.

-An alternative solution is to buy a contactless Volvo throttle body position sensor repair kit and do the repair yourself.
+An alternative solution is to buy a contactless Volvo throttle body position sensor on eBay repair kit and repair it yourself.
 As this can be done within one day, it is much faster than sending the unit to the specialist.
 And it will save you some money, too.
-However, it does require quite a bit of skill and patience, as well as some of the more-than-basic tools.
+However, it does require quite a bit of skill and patience and some of the more-than-basic tools.

 Removal and installation procedure